Does Google Ads work?

 But the results are worth it.

-Google AdWords is the most cost-effective advertising methods for companies of all sizes – from small mom-and-pop shops to global enterprises.
+Google AdWords is the most cost-effective advertising method for companies of all sizes – from small mom-and-pop shops to global enterprises.

 As we said, the results are worth the wait.

-In this article, we’ll look at the different factors that play a role in how long it takes to get results from Google Adwords.
+In this article, we’ll look at the different factors that play a role in how long it takes to get results from Google AdWords, and what to do to improve PPC results.

 The best campaigns are built on a strong foundation of clear objectives and business understanding.